On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Discussion

-Also observe that $\pi$, being the Perron vector of a primitive matrix $A$, has all strictly positive entries.
+Also, $\pi$, being the Perron vector of a primitive matrix $A$, has all strictly positive entries.
 Hence, setting any $v_k = 0$ will make $F(v)$ infinite and all $v_k$ of our interest must also have all positive entries.
-Then, from \eqref{eq:KKT},
+As a result, from \eqref{eq:KKT},

-Multiplying both sides with $v_k$ and summing over $k$, we find $\mu = 0$; this concludes the proof.
+In this equation, multiplying both sides with $v_k$ and summing over each agent $k$, we get $\mu = 0$, which concludes the proof.